-The Manor of Wingham was given to Christ Church in 836 by Athelstan, King of Kent, and it held land in the present parishes of Ash, Goodnestone, Nonington, Wingham, and Womenswold.
+The Manor of Wingham was given to Christ Church in 836 by Athelstan, King of Kent, and was lord of the manor over much of the land in the present parishes of Ash, Goodnestone, Nonington, Wingham, and Womenswold.
 It was recorded as Winganham in 946 and Wingehame in the Domesday Book.

 Christ Church lost possession of many of its holdings during the troubles of the Heptarchy in the ninth and tenth centuries.
 Some restitution was made in 941 when Edmund I, the Magnificent, king of a unified England, “restored to the Church of Christ, which is in Canterbury, those lands which his forefathers had unjustly taken away from the Church of God, and those that belonged to that church”, mainly Twiccanham (Twickenham, Middlesex, given in 793), Preostantun (Preston-next- Faversham, given in 822), Winganham, (Wingham, presumably the Manor of Wingham of which Nunningitun [Nonington] was a part), Swyrdlingan, (Swarling-in-Petham, given in 805), Bosingtun, (Bossington near Adisham?) , Gravenea, (Graveney, given in 811), and Ulacumb, (Ulcomb).